andreioprisor/address_crawler/README.md

 ![NER metrics](metrics_ner.png "Crawler architecture")

 ## Classification Model
+Leveraging the pipeline from the Furniture Scraper project made this part of the process quite straightforward.

-The classification model is being used for ranking the top candidates for the   addresses as follows: We calculate the probability of a text being an address and append it to a list and then we sort that list in descending order.I've used a Distilbert backbone with one FC layer of classification on [CLS] token.I'm labeling each data sample with either TRUE or FALSE.
+The classification model is being used for ranking the top candidates for the addresses as follows: We calculate the probability of a text being an address and append it to a list and then we sort that list in descending order.I've used a bert-base uncased backbone with one FC layer of classification on [CLS] token.I'm labeling each data sample with either TRUE or FALSE.

 The positive labels were crawled by me from a random address generator website and for the negative samples I crawled all the websites provided in the parquet file.
-All training processes are contained in train_model.py file
+All training processes for this model are contained in train_model.py file

 ## Crawler
 My initial attempt for the crawler was just a selenium script, but it was too slow so I chose requests library.To handle the cases in which requests library returns a non-valid page, I'm using selenium headless with a function for pop-up bypasses.In the Crawler Class we update the page source for each website and the current url accordingly, being available for all functions.